Programming

 Developed in response to a perceived sense of loss surrounding the closing of a beloved New York institution, the Barneys Oral Histories were created to preserve memory and meaning.
 These interviews give voice to the people who worked there—buyers, creative directors, advertising executives, and visual merchandizers—whose labor shaped Barneys’ singular identity.
 The Barneys Oral Histories Symposium examines shopping in New York in the 1980s and the production of New York culture through the department store catalogs.
 It also explores the Fashion Calendar and how parties, press, and publicity at Barneys helped construct a cultural ecosystem that extended far beyond retail spaces today.

-This talk given by fashion historian Wafa Ghnaim critically examined the origins of Palestinian dress collections in American and European museums through what can be termed the “Holy Land phenomenon”: a nineteenth- and early twentieth-century Orientalist framework that positioned Palestine and its people as biblical landscape and caricature rather than lived, contemporary reality.
+This talk given by art and dress historian Wafa Ghnaim critically examined the origins of Palestinian dress collections in American and European museums through what can be termed the “Holy Land phenomenon”: a nineteenth- and early twentieth-century Orientalist framework that positioned Palestine and its people as biblical landscape and caricature rather than lived, contemporary reality.
 Centering Palestinian women’s dress, or the thobe, the lecture traces how these garments entered Western fashion collections.

 Flyer by Anika Sud